Patrick Jameson: Squadron leader

-On regaining his fitness, Jameson took command of No. 266 Squadron, which flew Supermarine Spitfires, in September 1940.
+On regaining his fitness, Jameson took command of No. 266 Squadron, which flew Supermarine Spitfire fighters, in September.
 His squadron, based at Wittering, had been heavily engaged in the Battle of Britain and he was involved in the intensive training up of replacement pilots.
 As part of No. 12 Group, No. 266 Squadron was called upon to be part of the Duxford Wing but Jameson disliked this, noting his command had more success when operating conventionally.

 Once the Battle of Britain ended, Jameson's squadron had a quiet spell but by early April 1941, it was involved in night fighter operations, seeking out German bombers raiding cities in the United Kingdom.
-On 9 April, during a bombing raid on Coventry, Jameson shot down a Heinkel He 111, engaging it at 19,000 ft.
+On 9 April, during a bombing raid on Coventry, Jameson shot down a Heinkel He 111 medium bomber, engaging it at 19,000 ft.
 On the night of 10 May, during the largest bombing raid mounted on London by the Luftwaffe during the Blitz, Jameson destroyed another He 111, one of 24 shot down that evening.